JaremAndersen/Steam-Game-Launcher/README.md

 1. Download the latest release from the [Releases](https://github.com/JaremAndersen/Steam-Game-Launcher/releases) page.
 2. Open the Elgato Stream Deck application.
-3. Drag and drop the downloaded `.streamDeckPlugin` file onto the application window to install.
+3. Open the downloaded `.streamDeckPlugin`.
-4. Restart the Stream Deck application if required.
+4. Plugin should install automatically.

 ## Usage